zekikaya1/Logiwa/README.md

 INSERT INTO public.product (id, name, description, stock_quantity, category_id, created_date, updated_date, is_deleted) VALUES (2, 'Elbise', 'elbise', 1, 2, '2025-02-21 11:18:49.026115', '2025-02-21 11:18:49.028012', false);

+## Project Overview
+The focus of this MVC project is primarily on the Product API.
+A layered architecture has not been implemented yet, as the primary objective is to work on the Product API.

+Pending Tasks
+Logging to Kibana: The project needs to log information to Kibana.
+This will allow better monitoring and troubleshooting.

+Category Caching with Redis: To improve the response times, categories can be cached in Redis for 5 minutes.
+This will speed up subsequent requests for category data.

+JWT Authentication for Product API: Adding JWT tokens to the Product API is recommended.
+This would provide secure authentication, ensuring that only authorized users can access the API.
+Even though this is an internal application, it's a good practice to implement authorization to protect sensitive data.

+Unittest